Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Brain-Aware Resource Management

 The Lagrangian for problem (\ref{eq:final optimization problem}) is

 One major difference between our problem and conventional power minimization problems is that there is an additional term $D_i^{\max} F_i(t)$ added to the Lagrange multiplier (the shadow price).

 In this problem, $D_i^{\max} F_i(t)$ plays the role of a bias term.
-Therefore, a new hypothetical Lagrange multiplier $\lambda_i'$ is assumed and defined as

-This means that adding constraint (\ref{eq:constrain1}) to the problem instead of constraint (\ref{eq:minimum rate lambda}) increases the shadow price by a factor of $D_i^{\max}F_i(t)$.
+Therefore, a new hypothetical Lagrange multiplier $\lambda_i'$ is assumed and defined as $ \lambda_i'=\lambda_i+D_i^{\max}F_i(t). $ This means that adding constraint (\ref{eq:constrain1}) to the problem instead of constraint (\ref{eq:minimum rate lambda}) increases the shadow price by a factor of $D_i^{\max}F_i(t)$.
 Increasing the shadow price for a constraint makes it looser.
 As a result, in many time slots, constraint (\ref{eq:minimum rate lambda}) will not be a tight constraint and the Lagrange multiplier will be set to $\lambda_i=\big[\lambda_i'-D_i^{\max}F_i(t)\big]^+$. the Lagrange dual function is

-The minimization problem (\ref{eq:lagrange dual problem}) can be decomposed to $K$ subproblems. $g_j'(\lambda)$ can be written as
+The minimization problem (\ref{eq:lagrange dual problem}) can be decomposed to $K$ subproblems. $g_j'(\lambdab)$ can be written as

 where $\mathcal{D}$ is a set of feasible $p_{ij}$s in which for RB $j$, there is only one $i$ that $p_{ij}\neq0$.
-Hence, $g(\lambda)$ is
+Hence, $g(\lambdab)$ is

-If $\lambda$ is fixed, $g_j'(\lambda)$ is a convex function of $\boldsymbol{P}$.
+If $\lambdab$ is fixed, $g_j'(\lambdab)$ is a convex function of $\boldsymbol{P}$.
 Therefore, $\boldsymbol{P}$ is found by taking a derivate with respect to $p_{ij}$ and setting it to zero.
 This results in

 The optimal RB allocation for RB $j$ is $k(j)$, and can be written as

 Thus, $\rho^*_{ij}$ and $p^*_{ij}$ will be given by: